bittorrent/btc/README.md

 afterwards.
 The `filter` command can have multiple arguments (see `btc filter --help`) such as `--nth N` which select the N-th entry in a list or `--firsts N` which takes the N first entries of the list.
-Given a key supplied with `--key` each entry is gonna be selected if:
+Given a key supplied with `--key` each entry is going to be selected if:

     $ btc list | btc filter --key KEY "X*"        # it matches a string, supporting glob syntax